 While you’re watching the show with your child or reading them a book that contains dinosaurs, make sure you point out the dinosaurs’ names and maybe even list a few facts about them.
 The more your child learns about dinosaurs the more they will be interested in learning.
-Helping your child to learn how to properly pronounce the dinosaur names will also encourage them to learn more, because kids love to accomplish tasks.
+Helping your child to learn how to properly pronounce the dinosaur names will also encourage them to learn more because kids love to accomplish tasks.

 Interest them with dinosaur toys

 Once you have appropriately interested your child in learning more about dinosaurs, you can take another simple step such as purchasing dinosaur toys for them.
-Using the Baby Dinosaur for teaching is another great step, because a hands-on approach is always best with children, especially small children.
+Using the Baby Dinosaur for teaching is another great step because a hands-on approach is always best for children, especially small children.
 Seeing a toy dinosaur in their room all the time will get them excited about these animals and they may even start to ask to see a real one.

 Let them see animatronic dinosaurs in a museum

 When playing with dinosaur toys with your child, again remind them of the dinosaur names and list a few facts about them.
 At this point you will be ready for the final step: Taking your child to the museum.
 Most museums contain animatronic dinosaur for study, which will help your child (and you!) to gain more knowledge about dinosaurs.
 Seeing how they might have moved in real life and even hearing some dinosaur noises should excite your child and get them more interested in dinosaurs.

 Hear from the Dinosaur experts